-Have you reached the point in your Sudoku solving, when you are ready to try out some of the harder puzzles—expert sudoku, hard sudoku, medium sudoku - and you want some new techniques to make these harder puzzles solvable?
+Have you reached the point in your Sudoku solving where you are ready to try out some of the harder puzzles—expert Sudoku, hard Sudoku, medium Sudoku?
+Do you want some new techniques to make these harder puzzles more solvable?
 If so, you have come to the right place.

-If you are already very confident with easy (one- or two-star) sudoku, then you already know the rules of the puzzle and some of the simpler techniques for solving.
-You know that each row of nine cells must contain each digit 1–9 once; each column of nine cells must contain each digit 1–9 once; and each 3x3 block (or region) of cells must contain each digit 1–9 once.
+If you are already very confident with easy (one- or two-star) Sudoku, then you already know the rules of the puzzle and some of the simpler techniques for solving it.
+You know that each row of nine cells must contain each digit 1–9 once; each column of nine cells must contain each digit 1–9 once, and each 3x3 block (or region) of cells must contain each digit 1–9 once.

-You probably also know that letters or symbols can be used instead of the digits 1–9 to create (and then solve) a sudoku puzzle, and you may know that in some of the variety sudoku puzzles a region is made up of an irregular shape—still nine cells, but gerrymandered to create a different kind of solving challenge and enjoyment.
+You probably also know that letters or symbols can be used instead of the digits 1–9 to create (and then solve) a puzzle, and you may know that in some of the variety puzzles, a region is made up of an irregular shape—still nine cells, but gerrymandered to create a different kind of solving challenge and enjoyment.